Kirill-Sirotkin/cli_todo_go/README.md

 - Saving and loading Todo data locally using .json

 **To get started:**
-- Type "go build -o bin/todo.exe" into the root folder terminal
+- Type `go build -o bin/todo.exe` into the root folder terminal

 This will create the "bin" folder and build an executable, which is the cli app.